 Product Leak Type Vapors Hazards Natural Gas liquids: Ethane Propane Butane Liquid/Gas Initially heavier than air.
 Can spread along the ground and collect in low or confined areas.
 Vapors may travel to ignition sources and flash back.
-All are extremely flammable, except for Hydrogen Chloride.
+All are extremely flammable.
 Vapors may cause dizziness or asphyxiation and may be toxic if inhaled at high concentrations.
 Contact with products may cause burns, severe injury and/or frostbite.
-Fire may be hazardous to environmental areas surrounding Other Hazardous liquids: Anhydrous Ammonia Hydrogen Chloride Oil liquids: Gasoline Crude Oil Liquid Heavier than air leak including but not limited to waterways.
-Natural Gas Gas Lighter than air Extremely high concentrations may cause irritation or asphyxiation.
+Fire may be hazardous to environmental areas surrounding leak Oil liquids: Gasoline Crude Oil Liquid including, but not limited to, waterways.
+Heavier than air Natural Gas Gas Lighter than air Extremely high concentrations may cause irritation or asphyxiation.
 Extremely flammable and easily ignited by heat, sparks or flames.
-Hydrogen Sulfide (H2S) Gas Heavier than air and will settle, particularly in low- lying areas High concentrations may paralyze sense of smell and be fatal.
+Hydrogen Sulfide (H2S) Gas Heavier than air and will settle, particularly in low-lying areas High concentrations may paralyze sense of smell and be fatal.
 Extremely flammable.